huiylu/tic-invaders/README.md

 - [ ] Have a scoreboard
 - [ ] Have some aliens drop buffs
 - [ ] Turn everything into an alien
+- [ ] Transform each filled box with 3 aliens